pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 In this pipline, only up to [prefetch_factor] batches are simultenously processed by all the workers together, and sent into shared memory.
 This decoupling from [num_workers], allowes to increase [num_workers], without any significant increase in shared memory consumption.

-As in current implemnation, items generating workers are not expected to enter idle state, hence no TPT reduction is expected.
+As in current implemnation, the workers continuesly generate items during epoch, and are not expected to enter idle state.
+Hence no TPT reduction is expected.
 Additionally, the new flow is introducing only minor modifications in dataloader interface, making the transition almost transparent to the user.